 What do they think?
-Well, they judge that what they see looks good, certainly an improvement on the tired old room they’d last seen.
+They like it; the clean fresh look, the colour scheme etc. It’s a great improvement.
 They decide you’ve done a good job; that you must be a good decorator; that you must be a practical person; that you’re an OK person.

-This is all a bit different from what you had been thinking.
+This is different from what you’d been thinking.
 So how would it be if you thought the same as your friend?
 How would you feel then?

-Obviously you’d appreciate how the room looked and you’d feel pleased with yourself.
-If you talked yourself into this alternative frame of mind, different, happier memories will pop into your mind; if you thought about the future you’d most likely make optimistic predictions about what you could do and how things would turn out.
-In this frame of mind you’d be a barrister for the defence.
+You’d appreciate the way the room looked; you’d value the improvements and you’d feel pleased with yourself.
+If you looked at the room in this alternative way, different, happier memories will pop effortlessly into your mind; if you thought about the future you’d make optimistic predictions about what you could do and how things would turn out.

 So what can we take from this thought experiment?